xavios/react-native-movie-app/README.md

 - replace the assets
 - customizing the tabs --> tabBarIcon

   - make sure to create a custom component out of it in the same layout file to make it reusable

+- I've moved the TabIcons to a new folder, called `components`
+- I've also made sure to fix the readabilty on the Tab.Screen repetitions in the group layout.

 ---